125 West 55th Street: Development

 The building, constructed by Fisher Brothers, cost $60 million in 1988 dollars.
 The Saint Thomas Choir School previously occupied the site, and moved into a new building at 202 West 58th Street.

 Construction on 125 West 55th Street began in 1988.
-In order to capitalize on a City of New York zoning bonus, the developers planned to have the building's foundation installed by May 13, 1988; buildings in the area installed before a deadline in the northern hemisphere spring of 1988 received a 20% increase in size in order to spur development of western Midtown Manhattan.
+In order to capitalize on a City of New York zoning bonus, the developers planned to have the building's foundation installed by May 13, 1988; buildings in the area installed before a deadline in early 1988 received a 20% increase in size in order to spur development of western Midtown Manhattan.
 The developers planned to have tenants begin occupying the building in May 1989.
 The building was completed in 1990.

 Use

 In 1991, Air France leased 29500 sqft of space in the building.
 As of July 10, 1991, it was the largest lease in Manhattan in the year 1991.
 The airline had planned to move its Northeast United States headquarters, its U.S. reservation center, and its New York City ticket office to the building beginning in 1992.
 The lease included 27000 sqft of office space on the building's second floor and 2500 sqft of retail space on the first floor.
 Air France had its previous ticket office at 666 Fifth Avenue and its previous reservation department at 888 Seventh Avenue, and wanted a larger ticket office facility and overhauled reservation department offices.
 It moved both departments into 125 West 55th Street.
 Air France opted to move into 125 West 55th Street instead of spending $2.5 million to upgrade the telecommunications systems and remove asbestos at 888 Seventh Avenue; 125 West 55th Street came with the latest fiber optics systems and did not have asbestos.
 Air France has since closed the street-level retail ticket office.